Routine maintenance, minor repairs and adjustments in the apartment

 In practice, we also dealt with the tricky situation of repairing the paving on the terrace.
 It belonged to our client’s apartment, but at the same time it actually formed the roof of a part of the house.
 The responsibility should therefore lie with the owners’ association, as discussed in the following chapter.

-Minor repairs and alterations in a privately owned apartment
+Routine maintenance, minor repairs and alterations in a privately owned apartment

 If you have a freehold flat, this means that you are the beneficial owner.
-However, if you live in a building with at least 5 units and at least three of them are owned by three different people, this means that you are also a member of the unit owners’ association.
-Even a unit owners’ association has bylaws, as well as an owners’ agreement and owner’s declaration, which set out the rules of operation and usually rules for alterations and repairs.
+However, if you live in a building that has at least 5 units and at least three of them are owned by three different people, this means that you are also a member of the unit owners’ association.
+Even a unit owners’ association has bylaws, as well as an owners’ agreement and an owner’s declaration, which set out the rules of operation and usually rules for alterations and repairs.

 Modifications in a privately owned apartment